theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/gospel-of-truth/text/index.md

 <main class="main-content">
 <section class="content-container">

+{% block bookmark %}{% include "partials/bookmark.njk" %}{% endblock %}

   <details class="disclaimer-box">
     <summary><span class="disclaimer-heading">📖 Preservation Note</span></summary>
     <p>This sacred text, known as the <em>Gospel of Truth</em>, was discovered among the <strong>Nag Hammadi codices</strong> in 1945.
 Attributed to Valentinian Gnosticism, it presents Christ not as judge, but as revealer of gnosis &mdash; guiding lost souls out of forgetfulness into divine remembrance.
-What follows is a scroll-based rendering preserved in <strong>The Gnostic Vault</strong> &mdash; encoded for awakening, protected beyond deletion.</p>
+What follows is a page-based rendering preserved in <strong>The Gnostic Vault</strong> &mdash; encoded for awakening, protected beyond deletion.</p>
   </details>

   <section class="section-block">